randysim/yansb/README.md

-Here’s a robust `README.md` for your Next.js SaaS template, covering all the points you outlined:

-***

 # YANSB – Yet Another Next.js SaaS Boilerplate

 A feature-rich, modern SaaS boilerplate built with **Next.js** and packed with everything you need to launch your SaaS product quickly.